-It may be a sin to take a step back after halting in our dressage test, or to land the miss a lead change on course in the hunter ring, but the horse doesn’t know this.
+It may be a sin to take a step back after halting in our dressage test, or to miss a lead change on course in the hunter ring, but the horse doesn’t know this.

 A horse’s willingness to participate in our game is not based on how correct or stylish we are, but on how comfortable, confident, and safe we keep the horse.

 With this, if we bring a horse up the levels with an unsatisfied attitude, always wishing we are better than we are, the horses feel it!
-It isn’t when the horse spooks at the judge that we lose his engagement, it is when we tighten up and become too assertive with our aids for the rest of the test.
+It isn’t when the horse spooks at the judge that we lose his engagement, it’s when we tighten up and become too assertive with our aids for the rest of the test.
 Instead, we should be pleased when we get the 1 + 1 answers, and we should be confident, relaxed, and decisive when things go awry in the ring.
-It is the confident, forgiving, appreciative horseman that horses want to converse with.
+It is the confident, forgiving, appreciative horsemen that horses want to converse with.